-- (3) This rule does not apply to a material personal interest- - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association.
+- (3) This rule does not apply to a material personal interest - - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association. - (4) The Committee must keep a conflict of interest register. - (5) The conflict of interest register must record the following - - (a) the name and position of the member who has disclosed a material personal interest; - (b) a description of the nature and extent of that interest; - (c) a management plan documenting actions required to mitigate the conflict.

-66 Minutes of meeting
+68 Minutes of meeting

-- (1) The Committee must ensure that minutes are taken and kept of each committee meeting. - (2) The minutes must record the following- - (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 65.
+- (1) The Secretary must ensure that minutes are taken and kept of each committee meeting. - (2) The minutes must record the following -

+- (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 68.

-67 Leave of absence
+69 Leave of absence